MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetpinformatrequestforproperty.md

 ## -description

-**AcxTargetPinFormatRequestForProperty**, given an ACXTARGETPIN object, dispatches an ACX request using a WDFREQUEST framework request object.
+The **AcxTargetPinFormatRequestForProperty** function, given an ACXTARGETPIN object, dispatches an ACX request using a WDFREQUEST framework request object.

 ## -parameters